Student Rights & Responsibilities

 Documentation Guidelines

 As part of the interactive process, ODAI reviews documentation of a student’s disability.
-That documentation may include a letter from a provider or public agency, evaluation report, or other types of summary information.
+Pursuant to SB25-087, that documentation may include a letter from a provider or public agency, evaluation report, or other types of summary information.
 Students should share their documentation only with ODAI, and students should not share their documentation with faculty or other personnel from their program.

 Providers supplying documentation must: